stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Vertical layout`

-Enables this setting to stack the graphs vertically instead of horizontally.
+Enable this setting to stack the graphs vertically instead of horizontally.

 `Overlap graphs`

 Select to draw the graphs overlapped instead of stacked horizontally or vertically.

 > [!Note]
-> Only allowed for the bar, curve, radial bar and radial curve visualization.
+> Only supported by the bar, curve, radial bar and radial curve visualization.

+`Use local styles`

+Enable this setting to use local styles.
+A local style is tied to a graph.
+Each grah can have its own local style.

 `Description`